Skip to content

 Three processes:

 • Controller.
 One JVM.
-Authoritative state, REST + gRPC servers, scheduler, module lifecycle, SSE event bus.
-Wired by hand at PrexorCloudBootstrap — no DI framework, no reflection at boot.
+Authoritative state, REST and gRPC servers, scheduler, module lifecycle, event bus.
+Wired by hand in PrexorCloudBootstrap — no DI framework, no reflective component discovery at boot.

 • Daemon.
 One per host.
-Connects to the controller over mTLS gRPC.
-Receives composition plans and applies them.
+Connects to the Controller over mTLS gRPC.
+Receives composition plans, applies them, reports back.
 Never invents state.

 Two backing stores:

-• MongoDB holds durable state — groups, templates, modules, audit log, user accounts, composition plans, deployments.
+• MongoDB holds durable state — groups, templates, modules, audit log, user accounts, composition plans, deployments, crashes.

-• Valkey (or any Redis-protocol-compatible store) holds coordination state — leases, fencing tokens, JWT revocation, SSE replay buffers, rate-limit windows.
-Required in production profile, optional in development.
-See Cluster Model.
+• Valkey (or any Redis-protocol store) holds coordination state — leases, fencing tokens, JWT revocation, SSE replay buffers, rate-limit windows, shared runtime snapshots.
+Required in production; optional for single-controller development.
+See Cluster model.

-The controller is a single JVM with five tightly-cooperating subsystems.
+The Controller is a single JVM with cooperating subsystems.
 There is no service mesh, no message broker, no microservice split.
 One process, one classloader hierarchy, one bootstrap sequence.

 Subsystems